SamNiechcial/MySQL-With-Vault/README.md

 And lastly, this project itself is open source and can be found at the public git repository:
 * [Project Git Repo](https://github.com/SamNiechcial/MySQL-With-Vault)

-### Project Goals:

-The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.

 ### Current Project State: